The 4% Rule Revisited

 The sequence-of-returns issue

-The 4% Rule's robustness depends on the worst historical sequence (1968 retiree).
-A sequence worse than 1968 — for instance, a 50% market drawdown in year 1, followed by 5% inflation — would deplete the portfolio faster than any tested case.
+The 4% Rule's durability depends on the worst historical sequence (1968 retiree).
+A sequence worse than 1968, for instance a 50% market drawdown in year one followed by 5% inflation, would deplete the portfolio faster than any tested case.
 Sequence-of-returns risk (treated in our companion article) is the single largest threat to the rule's validity.

 Common mistakes